THookz/Immutable/README.md

 A censorship-resistant archive safeguarding martyrs’ testimonies, prophecies with historic parallels, and often forgotten historical records using IBC, IPFS, Jackal, Sentinel DVPN, and decentralized technologies to ensure truth remains immutable for generations.

+See [Discussions](https://github.com/THookz/Immutable/discussions/1) for conversation with the community about the deepest truths and questions.
+All are welcomeed and encouraged to ask questions!

 See [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute